chriskormaris/NeuralNetworksInNumPy/README.md

 Bias terms are used.

-The precision that was achieved, after training with batch gradient descent was: **96.1 %**
+The precision that was achieved, after training with batch gradient descent, was: **96.1 %**

 ## Neural Networks for Spam-Ham Classification

-Unzip the files "TRAIN.zip" and "TEST.zip", in the same directory where the Python files are.
+Unzip the compressed files "TRAIN.zip" and "TEST.zip" in the same directory where the Python files are.
 First, run the python file "FeatureSelectionUsingIG.py" to generate the output file "feature_dictionary.txt", containing the features tokens that we'll use.
 ```python